athammer/who-to-bother-block/README.md

 A directory of Block (Square, Cash App, Tidal, Afterpay, Bitkey, Proto) experts on Twitter.
 Find the right person to ask questions about payments, developer tools, and more.

+## ⚠️ Important Guidelines

+**Please be respectful!** The people listed here are volunteering their time to help the community.
+They are not official support channels.

+**Always try official support channels first:**

+- For technical issues, use the official documentation, forums, and support
+- For account or billing issues, contact official support
+- Only reach out to individuals for general questions, advice, or community discussions

+These experts are here to help, but they're doing so on their own time.
+Be courteous, patient, and understanding.

+---

 Built by [🪿 Goose](https://block.github.io/goose/)

 ## 🚀 Running the Application